Rubik's family cubes of varying sizes: Hardware cubes

-Hardware (physical) cubes are based on the original size 3 cube invented by Erno Rubik in 1974.
+Hardware (physical) cubes are based on the original size 3 cube invented by Ernő Rubik in 1974.
 These cubes usually use coloured stickers on the facelets for cubie identification.
-The size 3 standard Rubik’s cube gained peak interest in the 1980s and was closely followed by the size 4 (Rubik's Revenge) cube.
+The size 3 standard Rubik’s Cube gained peak interest in the 1980s and was closely followed by the size 4 (Rubik's Revenge) cube.
 Other, usually more recently available, hardware forms of the cube come in size 2 (Pocket Cube), size 5 (Professor's Cube), size 6 (V-Cube 6), and size 7 (V-Cube 7).
 Lesser known hardware cubes of larger sizes have also been produced.
-Currently, the largest hardware cube made is size 33, and the largest mass-produced is size 21.
+Currently, the largest hardware cube made is size 49, and the largest mass-produced is size 21.

 Software cubes

 In parallel with the hardware form of the cube there are many software forms available that obey the same rules as the hardware forms.
 Software cube emulators are not subject to the physical restraints that impose a size limit on the hardware forms.
 Hence the only really big cubes available are those in software form.
 Also, unlike the hardware forms, a range of cube sizes can easily be accommodated by the one program.
 The design characteristics of programs that allow users to unscramble cubes vary considerably with such features as the capability to allow the user to save a partially unscrambled state being often available.

 Software cubes were in use in the 1980s when monochrome monitors were in common use.
 The lack of colour meant a different way of face identification was required.
 A program that retained 1980s monochrome capability (using numerals 1 to 6 to identify facelets) for cubes in the size 2 to 11 range was produced in 1991 (together with colour capability in the size 2 to 15 range).
 More recently developed software cubes use coloured facelets as for hardware cubes.

 The most common, but by no means universal, approach is to emulate the cube by providing a "three-dimensional" display of the cube that makes it look like a real hardware cube.
 A drawback of the "three-dimensional" display is that, without some extra enhancements, the state of parts of the cube for any given view is hidden.